h3rb/page/README.md

 * Import the default Mysql database schema
 * Clear logs
 * Test login with the default administrative password
+* Perhaps update versions of the Javascript libraries it uses.
+(Your discretion.)

 Copyright (c) 2015-2017, H. Elwood Gilliland III All rights reserved.